 Microsoft Windows [Version 6.2.9200] (c) 2012 Microsoft Corporation.
 All rights reserved.
 PS C:\Users\jan> $osversion = [System.Environment]::OSVersion.Version PS C:\Users\jan> write-host $osversion 6.2.9200.0 C:\Windows\System32>cd ..
 C:\Windows>copy WinSxS\amd64_microsoft-windows-cleanmgr.resources_31bf3856ad364e35_6.2.9200.16384_en-us_b6a01752226afbb3\cleanmgr.exe.mui \Windows\system32\en-US 1 file(s) copied.
 C:\Windows>copy WinSxS\amd64_microsoft-windows-cleanmgr_31bf3856ad364e35_6.2.9200.16384_none_c60dddc5e750072a\cleanmgr.exe \Windows\system32 1 file(s) copied.
 C:\Windows>system32\cleanmgr.exe C:\Windows>

-Don’t forget to reboot your computer – or server – after doing the disk cleanup.
+After cleaning up the disk, a server reboot is required.
+Don’t forget to reboot your computer – or server – afterwards!
 The actual cleanup of the WinSxs directory occurs during the next reboot.

 Some reports are available explaining Microsoft Security Bulletin MS14-046 broke DISM /Online /Cleanup-Image /RestoreHealth, PowerShell Install-WindowsFeature with